MrkFrcsl98/RSA_Algorithm/README.md

 #### Why is RSA Secure?

 The security of RSA depends on the practical difficulty of factoring the large number `n` back into its prime components `p` and `q`.
-If an attacker could factor `n`, they could compute `φ(n)` and then derive the private exponent `d`.
-For sufficiently large key sizes (at least 2048 bits as of 2024), no known algorithms can factor such numbers in a reasonable time frame with classical computers.
+If an attacker could factor `n`, they could compute `φ(n)` and thus recover the private key `d`.
+For large enough `n`, this is believed to be infeasible with current technology.

 #### Digital Signatures with RSA